Directory of Career Service Offices at The Ohio State University

 Columbus, OH 43210

-The OSU-Marion Office of Career Services recognizes the importance of forging partnerships with personnel members who may be directly or indirectly involved with adressing our students' academic and career development needs.
+The OSU-Marion Office of Career Services recognizes the importance of forging partnerships with personnel who may be directly or indirectly involved with adressing our students' academic and career development needs.
 The Office of Career Services will provide assistance to any individual, group or department who make such a request.

 A strong connection between faculty members and the Office of Career Services will always benefit our students in their long term career success.
 Members of the faculty are always welcome to contact or visit the Office of Career Services with any questions or requests for service.
 New ways to collaborate are always welcome!